theosmith02-dot/BikeAnnotationAppSDGroup1/README.md

-# **TRIPS Bike Annotation Software - Senior Design Group 1**
+# **TRIPS Bike Annotation Software - University of Iowa**
-## Team Members:
+## Senior Design Group 1 - Team Members:
 * **Theo Smith (Electrical Engineering - Computer)**
 * **Jack Eyrich (Computer Science Engineering)**
 * **Anthony Roti (Electrical Engineering - Electrical)**
 ## **Sponsors:**
-* **Cara Hamann (Department of Epidemiology)**
+* **Professor Cara Hamann (Department of Epidemiology)**
-* **Tyler Bell (Department of Electrical and Computer Engineering)**
+* **Professor Tyler Bell (Department of Electrical and Computer Engineering)**

 ## Project Overview
-Our high-performance web application is designed for the University of Iowa TRIPS Lab.
+Our high-performance web application is designed for the Transportation Research and Injury Prevention Safety (TRIPS) Lab at the University of Iowa.
 The primary objective was to modernize and replace the lab's bulky and outdated annotation software.
 This software provides researchers with a streamlined, responsive interface that synchronizes bicycle-mounted video and GPS data.
 This allows for efficient identification and classification of bike safety events and road hazards.